tsahara/r7rs/content/overview.md

-If the value of an expression is said to be "unspecified," then the expression must evaluate to some object without signaling an error, but the value depends on the implementation; this report explicitly does not say what value is returned. \mainindex{unspecified}
+If the value of an expression is said to be "unspecified," then the expression must evaluate to some object without signaling an error, but the value depends on the implementation; this report explicitly does not say what value is returned.

 Finally, the words and phrases "must," "must not," "shall," "shall not," "should," "should not," "may," "required,"